 While completing my Bachelors of Mechanical Engineering, I interned at Oracle Team USA and helped design and build the high-performance carbon-fibre composite AC72, the winner of the hotly contested 34th America's Cup Yacht Race.
 After graduating, I pursued my passion for sustainability at BECA in Australia, gaining excellent inter-disciplinary mechanical engineering design experience on water, wastewater and biogas projects.

 I returned to the USA in 2019 to pursue my passion for sustainable mobility, joining BYTON to develop an all-new all-electric level 3 autonomous SUV, the M-BYTE.
-This was an incredible learning experience that helped me to develop a deep and broad understanding of electric vehicles, leading detailed cross functional design integration across all vehicle systems, working closely with colleagues in China, Germany and the United States.
+This was an incredible learning experience that helped me to develop a deep and broad understanding of electric vehicles, leading detailed cross functional design integration across all mechanical vehicle systems, working closely with colleagues in China, Germany and the United States.
 With the arrival of the 2020 COVID epidemic and a challenging business environment, I left BYTON with a full year of start up EV experience under my belt.

 Despite a promising product, the company was struggling through leadership and geopolitical challenges.
 I took a short learning break, pursuing courses at Art Center College of Design extension school and entering the Founder Institute start-up accelerator program spun out of Stanford University.
 These enabled me to explore my passions for product and transportation design and get real practical experience developing a new service, iterating, experimenting and focussing on the customer in a startup incubator environment.
 This was my first taste of product management and running a startup.
 I put these on hold temporarily to join a different promising EV startup, Lucid Motors, in mid 2020.

-In 2024 I completed introductory courses through Stanford Continuing Studies department in AI & VC development to expand my knowledge of these fast developing fields and to learn new tools to aid me in product development.
+In 2024 I completed introductory courses through Stanford Continuing Studies department in AI & VC development to expand my knowledge of these fast developing fields, and to learn new tools to aid me in product development.

 When I'm not working on developing products, I love spending time in nature and sharing my passion for skiing and sailing as a qualified instructor.
 I love travelling, reading, playing music, taking photographs and exploring new places.
 I find great inspiration in these environments.
+You can find more details about these projects here.

 I am an enthusiastic innovator, excellent communicator and enjoy problem solving in collaborative team environments.
 I'm confident, creative, curious and committed to continual learning and improvement.